 When You Don’t Have to Use a Traditional Budget

 Throughout our debt payoff journey, we never had a traditional budget.
-A traditional budget involves writing down your expected expenses every month and tracking it every month.
-In the Dave Ramsey world this is the way to go.
-Even without a budget we were able to pay off $200,000 in debt in seven years.
-Now, I’ll fully admit that if we did have a budget it may have helped us stay more focused.
-Of course, that would be dependent on if we actually stuck with it.
+A conventional budget involves writing down your expected expenses every month and tracking them every month.
+In the Dave Ramsey world, this is the way to go.
+But, even without a budget, we could pay off $200,000 in debt in seven years.
+Now, I’ll fully admit that it might have helped us stay more focused if we did have a budget.
+But, of course, that would be dependent on if we stuck with it.

 The Alternative: The “Pay Yourself First” or “Anti-Budget” Method